-- Create and deliver coaching sessions in a positive team environment - Plan a sporting event for specific athletes.
+- Create and deliver coaching sessions - Plan a sporting event for specific athletes.

 Students who have a passion for exercise and sport and wish to learn more about coaching roles and leadership skills.

 Sports Coaching, Group Fitness Instructor, Health and Nutrition, Sports Officiating, Outdoor Recreation Instructor, Sports Administration, Sports First Aid.